dominikduda/vim_current_word/README.md

 Thanks to [Bartosz Mąka](https://github.com/bartoszmaka) for creating the gifs and testing.

 Thanks to [Dávid Csákvári](https://github.com/dodie) for information about a script which was the inspiration for this plugin.

+## Donations

+If you like the plugin, you can thank me by sending BTC to following address: **1DMdu2m8qX4svMdsnPjRevh2wvxCy2hy8n**